lemlac/mulem/docs/reference.md

 end)             -- Use only one `end` to end to whole block.
 ```

 You probably think "Don't you need another `end` for the inner block?"
 No, and this is intentional.
-Mulang uses signficant whitepsace, so only indentation matters.
+Mulang uses significant whitespace, so only indentation matters.
 The exception to this is inside an expression such a between parentheses.
 Then you need some way to exit out of the block, and `end` is the answer to that.
 That's the signal to make the switch from block mode back to inline mode.

 Some keywords can be inlined or blocked based on whether they use a `:` or not.